alecjacobson/tinyremo/README.md

 Tiny header-only, minimal dependency reverse-mode automatic differentiation library for C++.

-Based on the tape-based implmenetation tutorial at https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation
+Based on the tape-based rust implementation in the tutorial at https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation

 ## Compile and Run Tests